katcipis/sophia/essays/learning-go.md

 I worked with these interpreted languages on the more harsh and odd places, like old kernels with proprietary crappy packaging systems where the norm.
-It was hell and the stuff that I had to make just to get shit working takes my sleep at night (not literally of course, I love drama :-)).
+It was hell and the stuff that I had to do just to get shit working takes my sleep at night (not literally of course, I love drama :-)).

 To be honest, even in C it was a hell because of dynamic libraries, but even that Go got right, it was completely static, and it had a compile mode that even the libc was embedded on the binary.
-It was the glory of the simplicity on deploying something.
+It was the glory of the simplicity on deploying something (althought the libc used on the compilation must be compatible with the kernel where you are going to run your binary, there is still a runtime dependency to satisfy on this case, the kernel.
+But it is a lot less than lots dynamic libraries).

-The addition of libraries (static and dynamic) is fairly new on Go (it even got dynamic loading, yay the joys of dynamic loading), when we started with it they did not even existed (and for me it was perfect that way).
+The addition of libraries (static and dynamic) is fairly new on Go (it even got dynamic loading, yaaay the joys of dynamic loading), when we started with it they did not even existed (and for me it was perfect that way).

 ### Batteries included

-Pretty much the basic you will need to develop services on the web and test code.
+Pretty much the basic you will need to develop services and test code.
+Stuff like:

+* http (and http2)
+* json
+* testing
+* profiling
+* formating
+* static analysis

+Since go even provide libraries to help you parse Go code there is a lot of cool third party static analysis tools (more on that later).

 ### Static Typing with Interfaces